 Puka Rua, Tuamotus

 Located on the outer fringes of French Polynesia, Pukarua faces thousands of miles of open ocean.
 Onshore, its small population lives in a spirit of cooperation and friendship, living largely on coconuts and the bounty of the sea.
-Arriving in the morning, visit the small community and are enthusiastically greeted with genuine friendliness and lively music.
+Arriving in the morning, visit the small community where you are enthusiastically greeted with genuine friendliness and lively music.
 You will have the chance to walk through the village or enjoy a swim in the lagoon before enjoying an afternoon at sea.